 |Applicant Competition||Very Low|

-Can I get into Longwood University?
-The school has a 92% acceptance rate.
+How hard is it to get into Longwood University and can I get accepted?
+The school has a 92% acceptance rate ranking it #42 in Virginia for lowest rate of acceptance.
 Last year, 4,475 out of 4,873 applicants were admitted making Longwood University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
 Academically, it has very easy requirements for admission test scores, generally admitting students who score in the top 58 percent.
 Longwood University typically accepts and attracts "B+" average high school students.
 Only 24% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|